codingforpleasure/customized-workspace/Ubuntu/useful-resources/word2vec.md

 * The main motivation behind this methodology is the fact that we’re evaluating about logarithm to base 2 of V instead of V.

-* Which is a dramatical change in computational complexity and number of operations needed for the algorithm
+* Which is a dramatical change in computational complexity and number of operations needed for the algorithm.